hassanzohdy/mongez-react-atom/README.md

 }
 ```

-In our Header component we just display the current value of the currency, which is the default value in our atom `EUR`.
+In our Header component, we just display the current value of the currency, which is the default value in our atom `EUR`.

 In the `Footer` component, we also displayed the current currency in a form of a message.